ziap/jsds/readme.md

 // ~7.0s on my machine
 const result_seq = input.map(fib)

-destroy_pool() // terminate workers when they are no longer needed
+WorkerPool.destroy(pool) // terminate workers when they are no longer needed
 ```

 ## Installation